coin-or/Cbc/README.md

 ## BUILDING from source

-These quick start instructions assumes you are in a bash shell.
+These quick start instructions assume you are in a bash shell.

 ### Using `coinbrew`